 There were the usual expected issues associated with such a transition: long check-in lines, slightly delayed flights, and some people losing their seat assignments.
 What I found particularly interesting was United's presence and interaction with customers on FlyerTalk, a website dedicated to the exchanging of information by frequent travelers.

-thread was dedicated specifically to the system cutover where "UA Insider" answered customer questions and provided detailed updates on issues.
+A thread was dedicated specifically to the system cutover where "UA Insider" answered customer questions and provided detailed updates on issues.
 In addition, this was a place where sophisticated, qualified customers provided detailed feedback on items that were and were not working.
 Here, you had a highly engaged and knowledgeable audience helping to identify issues so they could be resolved, because they cared about the company.
 Incredible!

 Here is a screenshot with a list of issues and updates provided by United within the forum.